 I realised I had a problem last week when I came home in the evening, switched the light on in my room and saw a big red one on my bedside table.
 I ran towards it, gasping, and in panic it dived into my pillow.
 Then I started screaming.
 I grabbed my hairbrush (obvious killing device) and ripped the sheets off the bed.
 It was nowhere to be seen, so I pulled the mattress off the bed and threw it like the Hulk might.

 After ten frantic minutes of terrifying myself and the roach, I stood on top of the dusty wooden bed slats, still armed, sobbing my heart out.

-When Sam eventually walked in to find Armageddon I howled a jumbled account of what went down and how I pretend-I’m-cool-with-cockroaches-but-actually-I-hate-them-I-hate-them-I-hate-them-ahhhh- etc.
+When my husband eventually walked in to find Armageddon I howled a jumbled account of what went down and how I pretend-I’m-cool-with-cockroaches-but-actually-I-hate-them-I-hate-them-I-hate-them-ahhhh- etc.

 Yesterday a truck came down our road spraying big clouds of insecticide into the streets (not joking), and I was reassured that the cockroaches would be no more.
 Well, for a week at least.

 I only hope that is true, because I am being terrorised in my own home.
 Just this evening I was in the bathroom and red roach’s brother came at me from under the door.
 I didn’t scream, though.
 I grabbed a scented candle and busted his ass like a native.

 In truth, I hate killing things.
 But this is something I just can’t deal with.
 The guy I snapped a pic of was chilling outside my window all day.
 I thought he might be dying and asked Sam if I should put him out of his misery (in fact, I was afraid he might be planning an attack on me and wanted to get in there first).
 Sam told me it’s wrong to kill for no reason (bla bla I know bla bla), so I left him.
 Now he’s gone.
 I doubt I’ll sleep tonight.